cloudflare/terraform-provider-cloudflare/docs/data-sources/zone_lockdown.md

 - `per_page` (Number) The maximum number of results per page.
 You can only set the value to `1` or to a multiple of 5 such as `5`, `10`, `15`, or `20`.
 - `priority` (Number) The priority of the rule to control the processing order.
 A lower number indicates higher priority.
 If not provided, any rules with a configured priority will be processed before rules without a priority.
 - `uri_search` (String) A single URI to search for in the list of URLs of existing rules.

+<a id="nestedatt--configurations"></a>
+### Nested Schema for `configurations`

+Optional:

+- `target` (String) The configuration target.
+You must set the target to `ip` when specifying an IP address in the Zone Lockdown rule.
+- `value` (String) The IP address to match.
+This address will be compared to the IP address of incoming requests.